 Applications made outside the normal admissions round (in-year admissions) should be made directly to the school.
 Parents/carers can apply for a place for their child at any time and to any school.
+The application form can be obtained from Birmingham Local Authority's website: In-Year Application

 The school will notify parents of the decision in writing within 15 school days and will notify the local authority of both the application and its outcome to allow the Local Authority to keep up to date with figures on the availability of school places in Birmingham.